 Sure, there are sub-types like Indian pale ales, stouts, and pilsners, but they fall under either an ale or lager.
 For instance, a pilsner is a lager while an IPA is an ale

-With mead, they’re classified based on ingredients and alcohol as a secondary classifier.
+With traditional mead, they’re classified based on ingredients and alcohol as a secondary classifier.
 Easier to do it that way since mead runs the gamut on things to toss in, and the alcohol can range a great deal.
 For example, a hydromel mead has the lowest alcohol content and is made with fruits and spices.
 Other meads have these ingredients, but because hydromels have low alcohol content, they’re classified differently.
+With low alcohol content it is stated that the body processes honey better than alcohol making mead healthier.

 If you’d like to learn more about the different kinds of mead, check out this blog here that breaks it all down: